Chia-Network/drplotter/README.md

 ### New System as Remote Harvester

 > [!IMPORTANT]
-The latest chia farmer 2.2.x has breaking changes in the harvester<->farmer protocol.
-You must stay on a chia farmer 2.1.x in order for `drchia harvester` to connect.
+You must have a chia farmer with version 2.2.x or later in order for `drchia harvester` to connect.

 Currently, you need a chia farmer/node on a seperate machine or VM, and connect to it remotely using `drchia`.
 On the machine for your `drchia` harvester, first run: